xiyu1984/one-nft-one-funny/README.md

 ### Product
 (need a picture to explain)
 * People publish `Duanji` to share funny things.
-* If one person thinks someother `punsters` are interesting, he can `follow` them to get the newest information as soon as the followed `punsters` publishing any updates.
+* If one person thinks some other `punsters` are interesting, he can `follow` them to get the newest information as soon as the followed `punsters` publish any updates.
-* If one person likes a `Duanji`, he can `commend` it, so that, the "Funny Index" of the `Duanji` will be increased, and the related `punster` who punlished the `Duanji`.
+* If one person likes a `Duanji`, he can `commend` it, so that, the "Funny Index" of the `Duanji` will be increased, and the related `punster` who published the `Duanji`.
-* `Punsters` can push advertisement to their followers based on the `funny index`.
+* `Punsters` can push advertisements to their followers based on the `funny index`.
-* Both `Duanji` and `Punster` are NFTs which can be exchanged between different participants.
+* Both `Duanji` and `Punster` are NFTs that can be exchanged between different participants.
 * Besides Flow, we are trying to provide advertising access interfaces to other chains, without losing the unique resource features provided by Flow.

 ### Technology Architecture